 You have no emergency savings

-If you are living paycheck to paycheck, you might not want to invest.
+If you are living paycheck to paycheck to meet your mortgage commitment, you might not want to invest.
 Instead, focus on building up your emergency fund.

 It’s important to have some money saved up for unexpected expenses like replacing a tail light on your car or needing a plumber to fix a leaking toilet.
 Have at least three to six months of living expenses saved up.